demisto/content-docs/content-repo/extra-docs/packs/Prisma-Cloud.md

-Automate and unify security incident response across your cloud environments, while still providing a degree of control to dedicated cloud teams.
+Automate and unify security incident response across your cloud environments while providing control to dedicated cloud teams.

 Cloud adoption has expanded the threat surface and created disparate ecosystems that hamper visibility into security vulnerabilities across the network.

-In addition, cloud provisioning is often managed by multiple teams, making it difficult for security teams to keep pace.
+In addition, multiple teams often manage cloud provisioning, making it difficult for security teams to monitor.

-This pack includes playbooks that automate Prisma Cloud alert response and also includes custom incident fields, views and layouts to facilitate analyst investigation.
+This pack includes playbooks that automate Prisma Cloud alert response and also includes custom incident fields, views, and layouts to facilitate analyst investigation.

-The remediation playbooks orchestrate across multiple native cloud integrations (AWS, GCP, Azure) to automate actions such as changing policies, revoking access, creating new rules, etc.
+The remediation playbooks orchestrate across multiple native cloud integrations (AWS, GCP, Azure) to automate actions such as changing policies, revoking access, and creating new rules.

 With this content pack, you can significantly reduce the time your Security Analysts/Cloud Operations team spends on Cloud Security alerts and standardize the way you manage misconfiguration incidents.